-Clause 4.6 allows Council to vary development standards in certain circumstances and provides an appropriate degree of flexibility to achieve better design outcomes.

-In order to demonstrate whether strict numeric compliance is unreasonable and unnecessary in this instance, the proposed exception to the development standard has been assessed against the objectives and provisions of Clause 4.6 of MLEP 2011 below.
+Clause 4.6 allows the consent authority to vary development standards in certain circumstances and provides an appropriate degree of flexibility to achieve better design outcomes.
+In order to demonstrate whether strict numeric compliance is unreasonable or unnecessary in this instance, the proposed exception to the development standard has been assessed against the provisions of Clause 4.6 of MLEP 2011 below.

-A written request has been submitted to Council in accordance with Clause 4.6(4)(a)(i) of MLEP 2011 justifying the proposed contravention of the development standard, which is summarised as follows:
+A written request has been submitted to Council in accordance with Clause 4.6(3) of MLEP 2011 justifying the proposed contravention of the development standard, which is summarised as follows: